 Take short showers, keep air con use to a minimum, turn off lights when you don’t need them, ask for your towels not be changed daily and reuse beach towels.

 Buses are common around the Seven Mile Beach area and fares are very reasonable.
-Bikes are available to rent from most hotels.
+Alternatively, rent a bike from Cycle Cayman.

 Pick up any litter you see around, or join one of the monthly local beach clean-ups.
 Visit www.facebook.com/plasticfreecayman for details.

 Chemicals in many sunscreens stunt coral growth, cause coral bleaching and kill marine life such as shrimp and clams.
-Use rash guards or purchase reef-friendly sunscreens available from Divers Supply (SEE PAGE 82), Waterman (SEE PAGE 96) and Le Visage in Camana Bay.
+Use rash guards or purchase reef-friendly sunscreens available from Waterman and Kirk Market.

 Discover interesting beers and spirits produced in Cayman.
 The Cayman Islands Brewery offers eight regular beers locally and three seasonal beers that can be found in most bars and liquor stores, 19-81 Brewing Co. produces three craft beers and Cayman Spirits produces two great rums and a vodka.
 Enjoy!